Antibiotics For Back Pain

 Actually, No. Antibiotics have been used in treating arthritis, including back pain symptoms for about 70 years!
 Sulfasalazine, also called by the name Azulfidine, has been used for symptoms of arthritis stiffness, pain & swelling.
 It is a sulfa drug that combines salicylate, which is the main chemical in aspirin, along with a sulfa antibiotic.
 Sulfasalazine decreases pain and swelling associated with arthritis, and may act to prevent joint damage and can possibly decrease the risks of long-term loss of function.

 Sulfasalazine was initially used to treat rheumatoid arthritis over 70 years ago.
 It was once thought that rheumatoid arthritis was caused by bacterial infection.
 The drug was developed to combine the aspirin like anti-inflammatory with an antibiotic containing sulfa.
 Antibiotics can be Gantrisin, Septra, Bactrim and others.
 Now, it is not believed that bacteria causes rheumatoid arthritis, but sulfasalazine is still used alone or in combination with other drugs, depending on symptom severity.
 It is not quite understood how this works for rheumatoid arthritis, but it can take 1 – 3 months before noticing improvement.
-So, using antibiotics for back pain is not new, however, using them specifically for Modic changes is.
+So, using antibiotics for back pain is not new, however, using them specifically for Modic changes called antibiotic spinal therapy is.